zycbobby/tile38/README.md

 ## Geofencing

 <img src="/doc/geofence.gif" width="200" height="200" border="0" alt="Geofence animation" align="left">
-A [geofence](https://en.wikipedia.org/wiki/Geo-fence) is a virtual boundary that can detect when an object enters or exits the area.
+A <a href="https://en.wikipedia.org/wiki/Geo-fence">geofence</a> is a virtual boundary that can detect when an object enters or exits the area.
 This boundary can be a radius, bounding box, or a polygon.
 Tile38 can turn any standard search into a geofence monitor by adding the FENCE keyword to the search.

 *Tile38 also allows for [Webhooks](http://tile38.com/commands/sethook) to be assigned to Geofences.*